joey3001/TapList-Redux/README.md

 # Joe's Redux based Tap List

-#### This application uses React to create a simple UI wherein a user can create new kombucha taps & sell pints to customers.
+#### This application uses React and redux to create a simple UI wherein a user can create new kombucha taps & sell pints to customers.

 #### By Joseph Nero

-This react application features a single source of truth with multiple pages being manipulated by changing state in the the child elements closest common parent.
+This react application features a single source of truth with multiple pages being manipulated by changing state with redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).